meet the team.

 Actor Pam Patel is the artistic director of MT Space, Waterloo Region's first and only multicultural theatre company.
 A graduate of Wilfrid Laurier University's music program, Pam has acquired a special focus in improvisation, both music and physical theatre.

-Maha Eid is a Graduate Program Coordinator at the University of Waterloo.
+Maha Eid is a Graduate Studies and Research Officer at the University of Waterloo.
 She worked as a research assistant for the College of Pharmacy and Nutrition at the University of Saskatchewan as part of a data collection team for a study on household food insecurity of Syrian refugees in Canada.
 Maha participated in the first X Page Workshop in 2019 and her story was titled “My Cherished Siblings.”

 Melissa Durrell is an insatiably curious news junkie and political wonk.
 Sharpening her journalism and storytelling skills as a CTV reporter, she is now the President of Durrell Communications, where she ampliflies changemakers from tech firms to women’s human rights organizations.
 Melissa also served two terms as a Waterloo City Councillor in the Uptown ward where she lives.